mafe72/Retroflag-NESPi-Front-Panel-Control-Board/README.md

 		While powered off
 			Press (LATCH) POWER button
+			LED will turn ON
 			Wait for Raspberry Pi to boot
 * POWER OFF

 		While powered on
 			Press (Unlatch) POWER button
+			LED will turn OFF
 			Wait for Raspberry Pi to shutdown
 * RESET

 		While playing a game
 			Press RESET button to reboot current game
+			No change on LED status

 * RESET

 		While playing a game
 			Hold RESET button for 3 seconds to quit game
+			LED will BLINK